 2. Once you get all the extraneous stuff trimmed away you can better see what you’re working with.

-If you’re lucky, your Dahlia will have already started to sprout which makes spotting the eyes easy.
+If you chose to divide them in the spring, if you’re lucky, your Dahlia will have already started to sprout which makes spotting the eyes easy.
 They’ll have a stem coming out of them.
 Or they’ll be swollen enough that you can spot them like in the photo below.

-Once you’ve decimated the horror show of tubers, you’ll have several individual, viable tubers for planting this year – all out of that one tuber from last year.
+Once you’ve decimated the horror show of tubers, you’ll have several individual, viable tubers for planting or giving away the next year.
 This compounds year after year until eventually you have enough Dahlias to start your own free love hippie compound.

 If you’ve split the tubers and let them heal and dry for a day you can go ahead and put them into either plastic bags or boxes with vermiculite.
 You don’t need to fill the bag or box.
 Just enough to give the tuber a good blanket of vermiculite to help keep it from drying out or rotting.